Melek78/alx-system_engineering-devops/0x00-shell_basics/README.md

 changes the working directory to the user’s home directory.
-Display current directory contents in a long format Display current directory contents, including hidden files with long format Display current directory contents with user and group IDs displayed numerically
+Display current directory contents in a long format Display current directory contents, including hidden files with long format Display current directory contents with user and group IDs displayed numericallyscript that creates a directory named my first directory in the /tmp/ directory